Skip To Main Content

 GAME STATISTICS

-• The Mountain Lions were led by Amyah Moore Allen's 19 points.
+• The Mountain Lions were led by Moore Allen's 19 points.
 The redshirt senior guard earned her points on 9-of-17 field goals, scoring 1-of-2 three-point shots.

 • Jayla Jackson-Allen chipped in 12 points, two steals, and four rebounds, while Rylie Ottmann and Brooklyn Hurtado were both perfect from the free throw line on their two attempts.